One-day workshop for those working to deliver better outcomes for people and communities

 “Excellent, inspiring and well researched’’

 Participants will be in a better position to maximise the value from public money across the social, environmental and economic bottom-line.
 They will be able to co-produce support to meet people’s needs, helping them to achieve their aspirations and promoting high wellbeing.

-The content of the masterclasses was originally developed in partnership with Lambeth, Cornwall and Islington councils.
+The content was originally developed in partnership with Lambeth, Cornwall and Islington councils.
 Each workshop includes sections on the theory, practice and methods used by NEF and its partner councils, as well as bespoke learning opportunities directed by the participants.